 Treatment of childhood obstructive sleep apnea may involve surgery, medications, CPAP therapy, and lifestyle modifications.
 The choice of therapy can depend on cost, comfort, the severity of a child’s OSA, and other medical conditions the child may have.

-• Surgery: Children with enlarged tonsils and adenoids may benefit from the removal of these organs.
+- Surgery: Children with enlarged tonsils and adenoids may benefit from the removal of these organs (a tonsillectomy and adenectomy, respectively).
 Even if they are not enlarged, surgical removal may relieve some OSA symptoms for children who are overweight or have other health conditions, such as recurrent ear or sinus infections.

-• Orthodontics: In cases of OSA caused by structural problems of the teeth or jaw, a dentist or orthodontist can prescribe devices to help reposition a child’s tongue, expand the palate, widen nasal passages, or realign the jaw.
+- Orthodontics: In cases of OSA caused by structural problems of the teeth or jaw, a dentist or orthodontist can prescribe an oral appliance to help reposition a child’s tongue, expand the palate, widen nasal passages, or realign the jaw.

 If you have concerns about your child’s OSA or its treatment, be sure to discuss their symptoms and therapy with their pediatrician or a sleep specialist.